Marc Darrow, MD.

 SLAP (labral) lesions may actually be rare injuries

-Recently when Stephen C. Weber, MD presented the findings of his study that American Board of Orthopaedic Surgery (ABOS) Part II candidates (young surgeons) may be performing superior labral tear anterior to posterior (SLAP) repairs at greater rates than they should, he noted that the increase in surgeries were leading to poor outcomes and increased complication rates.
+In 2010 when Stephen C. Weber, MD presented the findings of his study that American Board of Orthopaedic Surgery (ABOS) Part II candidates (young surgeons) may be performing superior labral tear anterior to posterior (SLAP) repairs at greater rates than they should, he noted that the increase in surgeries were leading to poor outcomes and increased complication rates.

-One of the reasons too many surgeries were being performed was because MRI suggested a SLAP tear when Slap tears were not there.
+One of the reasons too many surgeries were being performed was because MRI suggested a SLAP tear when slap tears were not there.
 Dr. Weber noted that magnetic resonance imaging (MRI) scans often produce false positives and that SLAP lesions are difficult to diagnose clinically.
 Numerous studies suggest that even experts disagree on how to define a type II SLAP tear.

 “Furthermore, repairing SLAPs is not a benign process, and caring for failed SLAPs can be very difficult,” said Dr. Weber.
 “Complications include stiffness, persistent rotator cuff tears next to the portals, and damage to the articular cartilage.”